harvard-lil/cap-examples/README.md

 ## Install
 These examples assume some python knowledge.
 We will be using `python3`.
+This code has been tested using Python `3.7.5`.
 We will also be installing all our dependencies and working in a [virtual environment](https://docs.python.org/3/library/venv.html).

 ```